anujshroff/Blackjack/README.md

 # Ashtonne's Blackjack

 A classic casino blackjack experience built with .NET MAUI.
-Play against the dealer with AI opponents at the table, using authentic Las Vegas rules and mathematically optimal Basic Strategy.
+Play against the dealer with AI opponents at the table, using authentic classic casino rules and mathematically optimal basic strategy.

 ## Availability